mdenet/fameexercise/README.md

 #### Where next?

 > *Extension task.* If you want to explore more beyond the contents of today's session, try extending the transformation to compute the cost of each deliverable based on the salary and percentage of the people contributing to it.
 You will need to first extend the deliverables meta-model with an extra attribute to contain the cost information.

+## Thank you

+Many people have helped create the platform and tools for this exercise.
+I would like to thank:

+- Will Barnett, who built the [MDENet Education Platform](https://ep.mde-network.org) building on the [Epsilon Playground](https://eclipse.dev/epsilon/playground/).
+- Antonio Garcia-Dominguez, who came up with the Github workflow for rewriting links in README files that makes it easy to run the activities directly from a repository.
+- Dimitris Kolovos, Antonio Garcia-Dominguez, and Artur Boronat, who contributed loads of ideas and suggestions as part of the community steering board for the education platform.
+- The [UK Engineering and Physical Sciences Research Council (EPSRC)](http://www.epsrc.ac.uk/), who funded the [MDENet network project](https://www.mde-network.org) and the development of the [MDENet Education Platform](https://ep.mde-network.org).